JACK-COM/raphsducks/README.md

 ### 3. Can I use this in [React, Vue, Svelte ... ]?
     Yes.

+*No restrictions; only Javascript*
+---
 This is, ultimately, a plain JS object.
 You can use it anywhere you can use JS and need a dynamic in-memory state.
 It can be resricted to a single component, or used for an entire application.
-See the [examples above](#usage---examples).
+See the [examples for UI frameworks](/readme-pages/USAGE.md#usage---examples).
-### No restrictions; only Javascript.

 ---
 ### 4. Why not just use redux?
     This is much, much simpler to learn and implement.